Prayers, visiting allowed in Malaysia during Hari Raya but restrictions will apply: Ismail Sabri

 For CMCO areas, a maximum of 20 people are allowed while for RMCO, 25 people are allowed.

+"This is to ensure the safety of us as hosts and secondly, if there are any confirmed cases (of COVID-19), we can conduct contact tracing on all visitors," he said.

+READ: AstraZeneca removed from Malaysia's mainstream COVID-19 immunisation programme due to public concerns, says Khairy

-Meanwhile, for the morning Aidilfitri prayers, Mr Ismail Sabri said that theyare allowed in areas not classified under EMCO, but maintained that the respective state religious bodies will determine the maximum number of worshippers and other health protocols required.
+Meanwhile, for the morning Aidilfitri prayers, Mr Ismail Sabri said that theyare allowed in areas not classified under EMCO, but highlighted that for the other areas, the respective state religious bodies will determine the maximum number of worshippers and other health protocols required.

+Visiting of graves are allowed for areas under CMCO and RMCO, with a limit of six visitors for each grave.
+The visits must not exceed 30 minutes.

 Hari Raya open house events are not permitted nationwide.